alphagov/prometheus-workshop/09-histograms.md

 # Histograms

-A histogram samples observations (usually things like request durations or response sizes) and counts them in buckets.
+A histogram records observations (usually things like request durations or response sizes) and counts them in buckets.

 A histogram with a base metric name of `<basename>` exposes multiple time series during a scrape: